ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 The bang can also be present in the right hand side of an assignment, just after the equal sign, or separated from it by a white space.
-In which case the standard output of the command after the bang ``!`` will be split out into lines in a list-like object (:ref:`IPython Slist`) and assign to the left hand side.
+In which case the standard output of the command after the bang ``!`` will be split out into lines in a list-like object and assign to the left hand side.

 This allow you for example to put the list of files of the current working directory in a variable: